IBM/itaa-docs/docs/solution-design-exercises/Ex1-SCD.md

 You will be presented with an error stating that any valid System Context Diagram (SCD) must have a ***Target System*** defined.
 You can close the Table of Contents, by clicking on the 'X' next to the ToC title.

 Next notice the drawing palettes along the left side of the drawing canvas.
 The main palette you will be using is the **System Context Palette**.
 There are 7 drawing elements presented (2 sets of 3 elements + 1 connector).
 These two sets represent two different notation styles.
-You will work with the "blue" version.
+You will work with the "blue" versions.

 Start by dragging a Target System onto the drawing canvas.
 With this element placed on the diagram and highlighted you will see metadata properties of the corresponding architecture element displayed in the Attributes tab in the Format panel on the right.
 You will be adding details into this tab for most of the drawing elements you add to the diagram.
 For now, set the name of the Target System to be **MyBank Customer Service Center Portal** and provide a description as: